shantilabs/django-smarturlfield/README.rst

 django-smarturlfield
 ====================

 Django model and form fields that performs URL normalization.
-For example it adds `'http://'` prefix and forces punicode encoding.
+For example it adds `'http://'` prefix and forces punicode encoding for non-ascii URLS.
 There are also fields that stores a list of URLs.

 Tested with Django 3.0.x (should also work with 2.x)